webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 **matrixCoefficients** is an integer that is defined by the "Matrix coefficients" section of ISO/IEC 23001-8:2016.

-**codecIntializationDataSize** MUST be 0 for VP8 and VP9.
+**codecInitializationDataSize** MUST be 0 for VP8 and VP9.

-**codecIntializationData** is not used for VP8 and VP9 .
+**codecInitializationData** is not used for VP8 and VP9.
 Intended for binary codec initialization data.